nic0michael/TDD-training/README.md

 Here we demonstrate how we do testing with MJock Classes:
 **[https://www.youtube.com/watch?v=zubPvawwXyU](https://www.youtube.com/watch?v=zubPvawwXyU)** \
 **Prefer to use Mock Classes, DONT USE MOCKITO**
+In this Project, we coined the phrase: schizophrenic mock classes

 ## Video Published
 **[https://www.youtube.com/watch?v=zubPvawwXyU](https://www.youtube.com/watch?v=zubPvawwXyU)**